-It shall be the policy Bethesda University to comply with all applicable standards, regulations, rules and laws promulgated by local, state and federal regulators.
-The Chief Academic Officer annually follow up the BPPE updates on its policies and procedures, highlight them in the executive committee meeting, and implement the updates to the school catalog.
+It shall be the policy of Bethesda University to comply with all applicable standards, regulations, rules and laws promulgated by local, state and federal regulators.
+The Chief Academic Officer annually follows up the BPPE updates on its policies and procedures, highlights them in the executive committee meeting, and implements the updates to the school catalog.